mikepfeiffer/node-express-azure/README.md

 > Build Your First CI/CD Pipeline using Azure DevOps with this Demo App.

 This is a Node and Express used to demonstrate CI/CD with Azure DevOps.
+Use this repo in a build pipeline and release the app to an Azure App Service web app.

 ## Running and Testing Locally: